In the absence of more federally funded research, pernicious myths about cannabis will continue to hold sway

 In the final analysis there simply isn’t enough federally-funded research being done on marijuana, despite calls from major universities for more funding for studies.
 Last August, the Obama administration relaxed some of the current restrictions to allow researchers to grow and test large marijuana samples and eventually to weigh their hypotheses with live subjects.

-Until then, the thick cloud of smoke and confusion that surrounds the marijuana debate will likely remain, even as public acceptance of pot continues to grow.
+Until then, the thick cloud of smoke and confusion that surrounds the marijuana debate will likely remain, even as public acceptance of pot among voters continues to grow.